dgoncharov/efficient-autodeps-with-gmake/efficient-autodeps-with-gmake.md

 An additional bonus is that $(file) is faster than include.
-When the file exists include parses the file and evals its contents and when the file is missing include searches a list of directories. $(file) does none of that.
+When the file exists, include parses the file and evals its contents, and when the file is missing include searches a list of directories. $(file) does none of that.

 ### Another use case for .NOTINTERMEDIATE.